vr4content/NetworkCommunication/README.md

 While is possible to broadcast and multicast udp packages in the network, network capacity can become easily flooded with data (even in a fast Local network).
 Communication success it will depend then on the weakest network device (computer(headset/mobile/...) and not only the main router/switch offering the net architecture.
 Recommendation is to point the transmitters to target the IP address of the receivers.
+In that case receivers doesn't need to point to the transmitters, you can leave the address field empty and click in listen/receive.

 ## UDPClockTx.py